 - Where possible we use laminated forms instead of individual paper registration sheets and consent forms, which, after scanning, can be reused over and over again for multiple patients

-- We have signed on to every available secure messaging platform for patient related correspondence, eliminating paper correspondence
+- We have signed on to secure messaging for patient related correspondence, eliminating paper correspondence

 - We use digital formats for office based correspondence including internet faxing